kajol1594/FirstProject-Selenium-Automation/README.md

 # FirstProject-Selenium-Automation
-I'm working with a selenium TestNG project using Java and
+I'm working with a selenium TestNG project using Java